mastloui/Wifi-Password-Discovery-Service/readme.md

 # Usage
-Press CTRL + ALT + Q to automatically pop up the WIFI discovery window.
+Press CTRL + ALT + W to automatically pop up the WIFI discovery window.

 # Customization
 If you want to change the key bindings for the shortcut, do the following: